-- a) Unappropriated cash backed surpluses to the extent such surplus are not required for operational purposes. - b) Cash proceeds from the sale of any item of Property, Plant and Equipment or Investment property - c) Percentage of amount that was utilised in the previous year for the Purchase of Property, Plant and Equipment - d) Vat recoveries from SARS. - e) Interest on the investments of the CRR, appropriated in terms of the investments policy: and - f) Additional amounts appropriated as contributions in annual operating budgets.
+- a) Unappropriated cash backed surpluses to the extent such surplus are not required for operational purposes. - b) Cash proceeds from the sale of any item of Property, Plant and Equipment or Investment property - c) Percentage of amount that was utilised in the previous year for the Purchase of Property, Plant and Equipment - d) VAT recoveries from SARS. - e) Interest on the investments of the CRR, appropriated in terms of the investments policy and - f) Additional amounts appropriated as contributions in annual operating budgets. - g) Savings from conditional grants for which authority has been obtained for council own utilization.

-The CRR will only be utilised for the purpose of acquiring Assets and will not be used for maintenance thereof.
+The CRR will only be utilised for acquiring Assets and will not be used for maintenance thereof.